MHS Team Competes in Esports

 Just happy to compete — in a surprise win — the MHS team won the second place team trophy and Reina Kahue Cabanting and Damarae Braxton earned individual performance medals.
 The entire team wants to return next year, given the decline of the current COVID-19 epidemic, and plan to start a DimensionU Club at MHS to build students’ awareness and game skills for future competitions.
 Echoing the GLO, Reina said, “Playing these educational games builds teamwork because I’m good in math and Kenika is a better player so together we make a better team.”

 While adults may question the violence of gaming, Waipahu High School Dimension M Math teacher Amelia Cook said, in a math variation of DimensionU, “The one thing different about Dimension M. is that it’s not violent.
 They get to goop each other, but they do not kill each other and the only way to win the game is to solve the problem correctly.”

 This internet phenomenon is currently played globally by 201.2 million enthusiasts and estimated to grow by 2022 to 453.8 million.
-On U.S. college campuses, Esport games and centers are spreading exponentially.
+In American campuses, Esport centers and top Bitcoin casinos are spreading exponentially.
 MHS students are gearing up to compete in this growing academic and competitive arena.